Frontend data models

 The following diagram provides a simplified overview of the Models SDK:

-Sign up to Ably to create an API key in the dashboard or use the Control API to create an API programmatically.
+Sign up to Ably to create an API key in the dashboard or use the Control API to create an API key programmatically.

 The Models SDK requires a realtime client created using the Ably JavaScript SDK to interact with the Ably service.